 A DUI defense attorney will be able to look at the evidence in your case and give you a fairly accurate assessment of what, if any, type of sentence you will receive.
 All communication that your lawyer has with the prosecution will be discussed thoroughly with you.
 Take advantage of his counsel and work together to see to it that you receive the best possible outcome under the circumstance.

 When you do go to court with your attorney, it will be their responsibility to make sure all of the necessary documents are provided.
 They will also be responsible for presenting any evidence on your behalf.
 Your only role at this point is to respond to any questions the way your attorney has instructed you to.

 Having an experienced drunk driving lawyer at your side makes the entire process manageable.
 They can help you obtain and fill out all the necessary paperwork, make any phone calls on your behalf, and any other arrangements during the course of your case.

-Get your free, no-hassle evaluation from a Southern California lawyer now.
+Get your free, no-hassle evaluation from a Southern Orange County lawyer now.

 Wear Nice Clothes

 Drunk driving is considered to be a serious offense.
 When you do appear in court you want the judge and prosecutor to see that you realize the seriousness of your charges.
 Dress appropriately.
 You don’t have to show up in a three-piece business suit, but you should wear a shirt and tie.
 For women defendants a professional-looking business suit with a minimal amount of make-up is ideal.